 Restaurants and Eateries:

 ► For Kids: Kids will be absolutely thrilled to see everything Arches has to offer.
 This dusty playground offers a chance to see wildlife, geological wonders, and a desert landscape that people traverse the world over to explore.

 Arches National Park can get hot, so it’s a good idea to keep a cooler in the car packed high with bottled waters.
 Little ones will get tired in the sun and on long trails.
 Some of the paved trails end, but there are still opportunities to continue along a rugged trail, so it’s a good idea to bring a backpack with water and snacks, and to wear shoes if this type of activity suits your fancy.

-We’d love to hear your favorite hike at Arches National Park!
+We’d love to hear your favorite part about Arches National Park Hikes!
 Or are you more of a see it from the car window?
 Is Arches your favorite of the 5 most popular National Parks in Utah?
 Though we loved Arches, if we were forced to admit, our favorites are a toss up between Zions and Bryce!
 Let us know what you think!

 ► Nap-Time Version: One of Utah’s most famous National Parks with more than 2,000 natural sandstone arch formations.